Evolving Landscapes Juried Exhibition

 Coon holds a BA in art history from Kent State University, an MA in art history through the joint program at the Cleveland Museum of Art and Case Western Reserve University, and a Collections Care certificate from the Campbell Center for Historic Preservation Studies.
 She has been with the Massillon Museum since 2001, serving as curator for the museum from 2003 to 2010.

-Drawing from her background, she judged the submissions with an eye for influences as far ranging as Eastern Asian art, Mark Rothko, DaVinci, Frederic Edwin Church, O’Keefe and Dali.
+Drawing from her background, she judged the submissions with an eye for influences as far ranging as the art of East Asia, Mark Rothko, DaVinci, Frederic Edwin Church, O’Keefe and Dali.

-“Evolving Landscapes showcases diversity in medium, style, process and visual translation of the exhibition theme.
-Here, artists celebrate the beauty and texture of everything from cloud-filled skies to the human form,” she articulated her assessment of the exhibition.
+Landscapes showcases diversity in medium, style, process, and visual translation of the exhibition theme,” she articulated her assessment of the exhibition.

-There will be a panel presentation Monday, March 20, at 7 pm, by the artists whose works are in the show.
+There will be a panel presentation Monday, March 20, at 7 p.m., by the artists whose works are in the show.
+Reserve your seat by registering here: ow.ly/xrlK309BG6M.
 The event is free and open to the public.

 Gallery hours are Thursdays and Fridays, noon-7 p.m., and Saturdays, noon-5 p.m.
-The show is open for Akron Artwalk on March 4 and April 1, noon to 9 p.m.
+The show will be open for Akron Artwalk on April 1, noon to 9 p.m.
 Summit Artspace is located at 140 E. Market St., Akron.
 The exhibition is free and open to the public.

-Parking is available behind the Summit Artspace building when visiting the gallery.
+Parking is available behind the Summit Artspace building and in a lot between South Summit Street and Broadway when visiting the gallery.
 Summit Artspace is handicap accessible and has an elevator.
 For information about Summit Artspace, go to summitartspace.org or call 330-376-8480.
 Find Summit Artspace on Facebook, on Twitter @AkronAreaArts, Instagram and Snapchat.

 Parking behind the building